An image showing how to manage social media envy in the age of comparison by shifting from isolation to real-life connection

 Unlike regular envy, social media envy feels stronger because you are constantly exposed to carefully chosen, perfect-looking images and stories that do not show the full reality.

-From a 2023 study published in Frontiers in Psychology, users who frequently engage in upward social comparison on platforms like Instagram are more likely to experience envy and decreased well-being.
+Kaminger et al. (2023) in a study reported that users who frequently engage in upward social comparison on platforms like Instagram are more likely to experience envy and decreased well-being.
 The problem intensifies when users forget they are comparing their behind-the-scenes reality with someone else’s staged content.

 How to manage social media envy in the age of comparison